 Many companies find that remote work improves workforce retention and offers exciting new opportunities.
 Companies taking advantage of remote work can enjoy a broader range of benefits.
 These include a wider range of employee skills, and the availability of quicker setup in overseas markets.

-The German labor minister has expressed a desire to change legislation regarding work from home making it an option for all employees after the pandemic.
+The German labor minister expressed a desire to change legislation regarding work from home making it an option for all employees after the pandemic.

 INS Global offers fully international employment outsourcing solutions.
 Professional Employer Organizations (PEO) and Employer of Record (EOR) services can hire and provide HR functions overseas on your behalf.
 INS Global gives you access to the tools and systems you need to hire confidently in Germany or 80+ other countries worldwide.